 Visit Little Italy on Lygon Street

 Lygon Street has long been known as Melbourne’s Little Italy.
 A short tram ride from the central business district, it’s still the place for a taste of la dolce vita.
-Favourites include Tiamo, Brunetti, Donnini’s Restaurant and King & Godfree.
-Taste your way up each level to K&G’s rooftop bar, Johnny’s Green Room, for panoramic views of the city.
+Favourites include Tiamo, Brunetti, and Donnini’s Restaurant.
+Soar up to Johnny’s Green Room rooftop bar for panoramic views of the city.
 And add Italian staples from Pidapipo Gelateria and Leonardo’s Pizza Palace.

 Drink in a hidden bar

 Many visitors never discover some of Melbourne’s best bars.
 That’s because they’re hidden down laneways and behind secret doors.
-Favourites include basement level Bar Margaux, with a Paris-meets-New York vibe.
 Peruse the epic cocktail menu at prohibition-style bar Eau de Vie.
 Pop in for a natty wine at Cathedral Coffee, located in a late-night nook of the Nicholas Building.
-Don’t blink, or you’ll miss Chuckle Park, an open-air bar off Little Collins Street.
+Or soar up to Rooftop Bar, located on the top level of the city's iconic vertical laneway, Curtin House.

 See a show in a stunning old theatre